AppcentMobile/helium-java-sdk/README.md

 # helium-java-sdk

 > **Warning**
-> This project is at a very very early stage and not ready to be used in the wild.
+> This project is at a very early stage and not ready to be used in the wild.

 A Java SDK for [Helium Blockchain APIs](https://docs.helium.com/api/blockchain/introduction/).